 Healing pool is just what it sounds like.
 It's imagery that relies on a body of water with personalized healing properties to target and alleviate your pain from head to tippy toe.

-To start, choose a location that feels the most calming or soothing to you based on the kind of pain that you’re in and what appeals to your senses.
+To start, choose a location that feels the most calming and soothing to you based on the type of pain you’re experiencing and the environment that appeals to your senses.
 Nothing is off limits!
-It can be a real place that actually exists, or a magical, mystical wonderland that you fantasize of escaping to.
-Try to paint the scene as vividly as you can imagine.
+It can be a real place you’d like to visit or one you’ve already been and love.
+Or, you can create a magical, mystical wonderland that’s the perfect fantasy destination for healing.
+Try to paint the scene as vividly as you possibly can.
 Is it a tropical oasis? ..on a beach with crystal clear waters, sand, and an ocean breeze?
-Is it in a mythical forest? ..with a hidden spring, ancient stone fountains, and tall woodland trees surrounding you?
-Is it in a rainforest or Hawaiian escape? ..with tall, cascading waterfalls emptying into a quaint natural pool?
+Is it in a mythical forest? ..with a hidden spring, ancient stone fountains, and tall woodland trees all around you?
+Is it in a rainforest or Hawaiian escape? ..with tall, cascading waterfalls emptying into a warm, quaint natural pool?
 (Hey, it can be magic, remember?
 That pool doesn't need to empty out somewhere else just because there's a waterfall leading in!)
 Or, do you prefer something in a colder climate?
 A northern, mountainous retreat with perhaps a hot spring bubbling up, or a cooler lake to calm the aching?
-If none of these environments are pleasing to you, you can even leave this world behind and be on your own planet, in a futuristic world, or high atop the clouds in a land with its own fantastical body of water.
+If none of these known environments are pleasing to you, you can even leave this world behind and be on your own planet, in a futuristic world, or high atop the clouds in a land with its own prodigious body of water.
 Creativity in imagery knows no earthly bounds!

 Once you've chosen a general landscape and water source that is perfect for you, go deeper still into that world.
 What do you hear?
 Are there birds or other animal/nature sounds?
 What kind?
 Are they quiet and sporadic or filling your ears like music?
 Does the water itself make a trickling sound, have crashing waves hitting the shore, or does it bubble as it waits for you to enter?
 What do you feel?
 Is the air warm?
-The hot and muggy kind, sunny but breezy, still and "just right"? ....ooor is it instead cold, clear and refreshing?
-What about the time of day?
-This may change each time you return, but is your healing hideaway in the sunny daylight, in the beautiful colors of a sunset, or is this a moonlit dip in the water?
+The hot and muggy kind?
+Sunny but breezy?
+That still and "just right" feeling?
+Or, is it instead cold, clear, crisp and refreshing?
+Now, what about the time of day?
+This may change each time you return, but is your healing hideaway in the invigorating daylight, amidst the beautiful colors of a sunset, or is this a moonlit dip in the water?
 (You can try all the above in future visits!)
 Now, return your focus to the water.
 This is your healing water - not just any old water.
 Does it have a special color?
 Does is glisten or sparkle?
 Does it have any billowing mist coming off of it?
-Maybe it's not even earthly water, and instead a mystical, dry-ice-like fog?
-Or, perhaps it's more like a warm liquid gold?
-What about crystal blue ocean water with iridescent ribbons of light eager to heal your pain?
+Perhaps it's not even earthly water, and instead a mystical, dry ice-like fog?
+Or, maybe it's more like a warm liquid gold?
+Maybe crystal blue ocean water with iridescent ribbons of light eager to heal your pain speaks to you?
 The possibilities are endless!

 Now it's time to get in.
-I know that when you are in terrible pain and agony, the urge to just jump right in and submerge yourself immediately can be so intense - anything to stop the pain immediately.
-But, this technique actually works much better, and for longer, if you can gradually go through each part of your body, one at a time - really feeling it work not only in your mind, but your actual skin and muscles.
-(Some can even see the coloring in their skin shift through different techniques as their body responds as though this were entirely real.)
-So, go slow and commit yourself to experiencing the variety of sensations, and relief will find you much more completely.
+We know when you’re in terrible pain and agony, the urge to just jump right in and submerge yourself immediately can be so intense - anything to stop the pain immediately.
+But, this technique actually works much better, and for longer, if you can gradually go through each part of your body, one at a time - really feeling it take effect not only in your mind, but in your skin, muscles and bones.
+Some may even witness the coloring in their skin shift through different techniques as their body responds as though this were entirely real.
+So, go slow and commit yourself to experiencing the variety of sensations; relief will find you much more completely.

 Go ahead and stick your toes in.
 What happens?
 Does the water change color?
 Make a sound?
 Begin to draw the pain out of your body, dissolving it as it hits the water?
 Is it cold on your toes - almost making you shiver or giving you goosebumps?
-Or is it everything you ever wanted, so warm and inviting, leaving you to sigh at first touch?
+Or is it so warm and inviting - everything you ever hoped to be - stirring an audible sigh of relief at first touch?

 Move further still, putting your calves in.
-Notice them relax, surprising you at just how much tension they were holding with you totally unawares.
+Notice them relax, surprising you at just how much tension they were holding while you were totally unawares.
 Give your legs another kick, pushing and pulling against the weight of the water, feeling it whisk between your legs as they pass each other.

 Slide in now and feel the water come up over your thighs and up to your hips.
 It's not too hot or too cool, it's exactly what your body craves, almost as if it was pulling you in.
-Notice your legs just completely melting, almost sighing to themselves in relief.
-It's as if not only the healing elements but the water itself goes straight through your skin into every tissue, cell and fiber - drawing out every ounce of hurt or tiredness in your poor, tired legs.
+Notice your legs just completely melt, almost wishing to release a sigh of their own.
+It's as if not only the healing properties but the water itself goes straight through your skin into every tissue, cell and fiber of your body, drawing out every ounce of hurt or exhaustion in your poor, tired legs.
 They feel almost euphoric in the release.

-Go in up to your ribs now.
+Go in up over your tummy and up to your ribs now.
 As a wave of relief washes over you, even the coloring in your face changes and the tension held in your pained expression relaxes.
-All the nausea and cramping and pain - any body memories or low back pain - it's all just drawn out of your body and replenished with a comfort you didn't even know was possible.
+All the nausea and cramping and pain - any body memories or low back pain - it's all just drawn out of you and replenished with a level of comfort you didn't even know was possible.
 Cooling, numbing, calming every inch, while warming and softening other aching muscles.

 Go ahead and let your arms start to fall in now.
 After your fingers dip in, it's only natural to want to play with the water.
 You've never been in anything like it!
 What does it feel like?
 Does it swirl?
 Can you pick it up, does it change when you hold it in your hands?